fabjan/myrlang/README.md

 - only expressions, no forms, no compiler directives
 - integers, atoms, strings
 - lists, tuples, maps, binaries
-- TODO: anonymous functions (map et al are pretty useless otherwise)
+- anonymous functions
-- no sequences (no comma)
+- function application (limited to the environment)
-- no match expressions (per se, binding is alright)
+- no pattern matching (but binding variables is allowed)
 - no guards
-- function application (limited to the environment)
 - TBD: control flow (case? if? cond?)
-- TBD: binding of functions (this can introduce infinite loops)

 ## Build